-SDI Online is an electronic claim filing system available to employers, claimants, physicians/practitioners, and voluntary plan administrators for submission of DI and PFL claim information.
-Employers can securely submit employee information (e.g., wages earned, last day worked, etc.) for DI claims online.
+SDI Online is an electronic claim filing system for submission of DI and PFL claim information.
+It's available to employers, individuals filing for benefits, licensed health professionals, Voluntary Plan employers and third-party administrators.
+Employers can securely submit employee information for example wages earned, last day worked, etc. for DI claims online.

 If you have questions about DI, visit State Disability Insurance (edd.ca.gov/disability) or contact DI at 1-800-480-3287.
-If you have questions about PFL, visit PFL (edd.ca.gov/disability/paid\family\leave.htm) or contact PFL at 1-877-238-4373.
+If you have questions about PFL, visit Paid Family Leave (edd.ca.gov/disability/paid\family\leave.htm) or contact PFL at 1-877-238-4373.